benlee105/ShadowForgeC2Mod/README.md

-## Updates made to ShadowForge C2 code
+## Updates made to ShadowForge C2 code 13 Aug 2025
 - Updated C++ code to be proxy aware
 - Updated ZoomAPI config to not restrict only for the 4 permissions